By Troy Wilde

 April 26, 2016

-Tempe, AZ – Hector Vazquez is a 21-year-old junior at Arizona State University whose main ambition is to help ensure that Arizona and surrounding states have enough water in the future.
+Tempe, AZ – Hector Vazquez is a College Success Arizona scholar, attending Arizona State University, whose main ambition is to help ensure that Arizona and surrounding states have enough water in the future.

 Hector says he plans to pursue a career working on projects related to water conservation after he graduates from ASU with a bachelor’s degree in Civil Engineering, “I am planning to work in some area of sustainability where I would be working with something along the lines of water resource engineering, where I would be helping the community out with the use of water – just making it more sustainable overall.”